 Why?
-Because many times the co-founder, the CEO, the president of the company, or the owner of the business believe that they've been doing what they do for so long that they don't need to ask real people.
+Because many times the co-founder, the CEO, the president of the company, or the owner of the business believes that they've been doing what they do for so long that they don't need to ask real people.
 They think they can just pull it out of thin air, or they can pull it out of their brain.
 And while input from the owner, the co-founder, or the CEO is part of doing your “actual” research, it's important not to be blind-sided.
-If your buyer persona is not CEOs or owners of companies that data could be an interesting opinion but not relevant.
+If your buyer persona is not CEOs or owners of companies, that data could be an interesting opinion but not relevant.

 Gathering Buyer Persona Data

 So we need to get as close as possible to “actual” real people that fit that buyer persona that you're going after.
-The ideal way to do that is face-to-face conversations.
+The ideal way to do that is through face-to-face conversations.

 The next best thing to do if you can't do a face-to-face conversation is video conferencing -- GoToMeeting, Skype, FaceTime, or Google Hangout.

-If you can't do in-person and video conference isn't possible, a phone conversation would be the third choice.
+If you can't do in person and video conference isn't possible, a phone conversation would be the third choice.

 If you're trying to get to a much larger group of people to take their input into account for your buyer personas and one-on-one in-person interviews don’t make sense, or one-on-one in-person video conferences or phone conferences don’t make sense, surveys can be pretty helpful as well.
 Simply looking at externally available data that doesn't get intrusive -- the person doesn’t even know that you're studying them -- can be helpful.

 The intelligence that's sitting in your marketing automation software or analytics package can be helpful if you're able to identify information on a per-user basis.
 Google Analytics doesn't provide that capability, but there are many third-party platforms that do.